ibm-cloud-docs/cephaas/iam_access.md

 # Managing IAM access
 {: #managing-iam}

 Access to {{site.data.keyword.cephaas_full}} instances for users in your account is controlled by {{site.data.keyword.cloud}} Identity and Access Management (IAM).
-Every user that accesses the {{site.data.keyword.cephaas_short}} service must be assigned an access policy with an IAM role.
-Review the following roles, actions, and more to help determine the best way to assign access to {{site.data.keyword.cephaas_short}}.
+Every user that accesses the {{site.data.keyword.cephaas_full_notm}} service must be assigned an access policy with an IAM role.
+Review the following roles, actions, and more to help determine the best way to assign access to {{site.data.keyword.cephaas_full_notm}}.
 {: shortdesc}

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by the {{site.data.keyword.cephaas_short}} as operations that are allowed to be performed on the service.
+The allowable actions are customized and defined by the {{site.data.keyword.cephaas_full_notm}}as operations that are allowed to be performed on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

 IAM access policies enable access to be granted at different levels.
 Some of the options include the following: